• About

 September 05, 2019

-Written by Jared Mackey, Greg Johnson and Taylor Page
+Written By Jared Mackey, Greg Johnson and Taylor Page

 On August 29, 2019, Canada completed its domestic ratification of the OECD-sponsored Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (the MLI).
 As noted in our prior blog (New Ratifications of the OECD's Multilateral Instrument Put Canadian Resource Holding Structures at Risk), the MLI will introduce a broad anti-avoidance rule under a "principal purpose test", that generally disallows a treaty benefit where obtaining the benefit is a principal purpose of a particular transaction or arrangement, unless granting the benefit would be in accordance with the object and purpose of the treaty.